Improving Video Corpus Moment Retrieval with Partial Relevance Enhancement: Method

-We implement a stage-wise training strategy in the proposed model, initially training the video retriever using text-video pairs.
+We implement a stage-wise training strategy, initially training the video retriever using text-video pairs.
 Subsequently, the trained video retriever is employed to sample negative videos as hard negatives for Shared-Norm to train the moment localizer.

 In the inference phase, we begin by retrieving the top-10 videos using the video retriever for a given query.
-Subsequently, we employ the moment localizer to precisely locate the moment within the selected 10 videos.
+Subsequently, we employ the moment localizer to localize the moment within the selected 10 videos.
 Notably, moment classification in adversarial training does not contribute to moment prediction.
 The score of the predicted moment relies on both the video retrieval score and boundary scores:

 where $t$ is the temperature in contrastive learning.
-We use $S$ to rank predicted moments in the retrieved video.
+We use $S$ to rank predicted moments in the retrieved videos.